 Birthing Options

 Giving birth is a life-changing experience.
-Rock Hill GYN & OB in both Rock Hill and Fort Mill, SC, is in your corner to help you throughout your labor and delivery experience.
-Explore all of your birthing options and talk with your partner and your health care provider about what is right for you.
+Our practices are here to help you throughout your labor and delivery experience.
+Explore your birthing options and discuss what is right for you with your partner and healthcare provider.

 Making Your Birth Plan

-When it comes to making a birth plan, the best way to go about it is to lay out intentions that are clear and specific, while remaining flexible.
-Having a plan will give you confidence going into your delivery experience; however, it is important to be aware that plans may need to change to best protect your health and the health of your baby.
-Your labor and delivery team always strives to help you have a fulfilling birth experience that meets all of your goals, while keeping your best interests at the forefront.
+When making a birth plan, the best way to go about it is to lay out clear and specific intentions while remaining flexible.
+Having a plan will give you confidence going into your delivery experience.
+However, it is important to be aware that plans may need to change to best protect your health and your baby’s health.
+Your labor and delivery team will strive to help you have a fulfilling birth experience that meets all your goals while keeping your best interests at the forefront.

 Natural Birth

-This involves going into labor without being induced and having your baby vaginally without any pain medication.
+Natural birth involves going into labor without being induced and having a vaginal delivery without pain medication.
 Women who have experienced a healthy pregnancy without complications are good candidates for natural childbirth.
-While the use of certain medications to reduce pain or having an epidural to eliminate pain are safe, they do have inherent risk.
+While using certain medications to reduce pain or having an epidural to eliminate pain is safe, they have inherent risks.
 Some women are drawn to natural childbirth to experience every moment.
-Natural childbirth involves no surgery which decreases the recovery time and allows you to return to normal activities sooner.
+Natural birth involves no surgery, which decreases the recovery time and allows you to return to normal activities sooner.
 An added benefit is that you are not immobilized from an epidural after your baby is born.

 Vaginal Birth

-Giving birth through the vagina with the assistance of medication.
-There are some pain medications that can take the edge off from all of the overwhelming physical sensations and pain that occur during childbirth.
+Vaginal birth involves giving birth through the vagina with the assistance of medication.
+Some pain medications can take the edge off the overwhelming physical sensations and pain that occur during childbirth.
 You may also choose to have an epidural, which is a form of anesthesia administered by injection inserted into the lower part of your back.
-Many women who are induced choose to have an epidural because the contractions that occur from the induction can be even stronger than those that occur during natural childbirth.
+Many women who are induced choose to have an epidural because the contractions from the induction can be even stronger than those that occur during natural childbirth.

 Scheduled Cesarean

-More commonly known as a C-section, this is a surgical procedure that makes an incision in the abdomen and uterus to deliver the baby.
-There are some instances where vaginal birth may be risky, so scheduling a C-section can protect the health of the mother-to-be or her baby.
-Examples of this include:
+More commonly known as a C-section, this surgical procedure makes an incision in the abdomen and uterus to deliver the baby.
+There are some instances where vaginal birth may be risky, so scheduling a C-section can protect the health of the mother-to-be or her baby, such as:

-• Infections like HIV or herpes can be passed to a baby during vaginal birth
+- Infections like HIV or herpes passed on to a baby during vaginal birth

 Unplanned Cesarean

-There are certain complications that might arise during a vaginal birth or natural birth that necessitate an unplanned cesarean, or c-section.
-As your health care provider, we want you to obtain your desired birth experience, but it is also our obligation to ensure you and your baby are healthy.
-Issues that may cause an unplanned c-section include when:
+Certain complications might arise during a vaginal birth or natural birth that necessitate an unplanned cesarean or C-section.
+As your healthcare provider, we want you to obtain your desired birth experience, but it is also our obligation to ensure you and your baby are healthy.
+Issues that may cause an unplanned C-section include the following:

-• Abruptio placentae in which the placenta separates from the wall of the uterus prior to the baby being born
+- Abruptio placentae occurs in which the placenta separates from the wall of the uterus prior to the baby being born

-• Fetal distress takes place in which your baby’s rate becomes irregular
+- Fetal distress takes place when your baby’s rate becomes irregular

 Vaginal Birth after C-Section (VBAC)

 Women who have given birth via C-section previously may be able to experience a vaginal birth if they have a healthy, low-risk pregnancy that occurs at least 18 months after their previous delivery.
-The biggest determining factor is what type of incision was used to perform the c-section.
-If it was a high vertical incision, then it is not recommended because that type of incision increases the risk of a uterine rupture.
-If the incision was a low transverse or low vertical incision, then you may be a candidate.
-Talk to your doctor about your options and they will help by making recommendations based on your individual circumstances.
+The most significant determining factor is the type of incision used for the C-section.
+If it was a high vertical incision, it is not recommended because that type of incision increases the risk of a uterine rupture.
+You might be a candidate if the incision was a low transverse or low vertical incision.
+Talk to your doctor about your options, and they will help by making recommendations based on your circumstances.

 Scheduled Induction